RBI cuts rates for third time to put Indian growth on firmer footing

 Instead, with growth in bank lending at its lowest in almost two decades, the RBI urged banks to reduce rates quickly.

-Markets had already discounted Tuesday's cut, but weakened after a poor monsoon forecast raised questions over whether further easing would really be possible.
-The broader NSE share index .NSEI closed 2.3 percent down.
-While India's benchmark 10-year bonds IN084024G=CC rose 11 basis points to 7.93 percent, and the rupee weakened to 63.87 per dollar, having ended Monday at 63.72.
+Markets had already discounted Tuesday’s cut, but weakened after a poor monsoon forecast raised questions over whether further easing would really be possible.
+The broader Nifty closed 2.3 percent down.
+While India’s benchmark 10-year bonds rose 11 basis points to 7.93 percent, and the rupee weakened to 63.87 per dollar, having ended Monday at 63.72.

 The RBI cut came just weeks after China made its third interest rate reduction in six months, but growth in India’s giant neighbour has been slowing down.